barteqcz/ALBI/README.md

-# Arch Linux Bash Installer Text Edition
+# Arch Linux Bash Installer
 It's actually an Arch Linux installer, where everything is set in a config file and you just adjust it to your needs.

 ### Capabilities